SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Force of Will

 Your psionic energy grants you extraordinary resilience.
-At the start of each of your turns, you gain temporary hit points equal to your Intelligence modifier (minimum of 1) if you have at least 1 hit point.
+At the start of each of your turns, you gain temporary hit points equal to your Intelligence modifier (minimum +1) if you have at least 1 hit point.
 In addition, you can use your Intelligence modifier instead of your Wisdom and Charisma modifier for saving throws if it's higher.

 ### Level 15